 This Module will address three of the major Western ethical theories: utilitarianism, deontology and virtue ethics.
 As was mentioned above, the critical contribution of non-Western philosophy is acknowledged but not addressed in detail in this Module.
 Other modules of the present series that discuss non-Western approaches to ethics include Module 2 (Ethics and Universal Values), Module 4 (Ethical Leadership), and Module 5 (Ethics, Diversity and Pluralism).
 It is noted that the approach known as ethics of care, while not discussed in this Module, is defined and addressed in Module 9 (Gender Dimensions of Ethics) of the present module series.

-The shipwreck example (see exercise 2) provides an easy way to demonstrate this approach.
-Imagine that you are involved in a shipwreck situation - a ship has run into trouble in the middle of the ocean and has started to sink.
-Eleven people have jumped into a life-boat that has been designed for ten people only, and the life-boat is also starting to sink.
+The shipwreck example (see Exercise 2) provides an easy way to demonstrate this approach.
+Imagine that you are involved in a shipwreck situation - a ship has started to sink in the middle of the ocean.
+Eleven people have jumped into a life-boat that has been designed for a maximum of ten people, and the life-boat is also starting to sink.
 What should the passengers do?
-According to the utilitarian approach, the answer is easy: ten lives saved will produce the most happiness, and therefore - according to utilitarianism - killing one person is the ethical thing to do.
+According to the utilitarian approach, the answer is easy: ten lives saved will produce the most social utility, and therefore - according to utilitarianism - killing one person is the ethical thing to do.

 The basic premise of deontology, in contrast to consequentialist theories like utilitarianism, is that an action is moral if it conforms to certain principles or duties (irrespective of the consequences).
 Deontology is derived from the Greek word deon, which means duty.
 The one name that stands out from all others in terms of this approach is that of Immanuel Kant.
 The following extract from the Stanford Encyclopedia of Philosophy provides a good summary of Kant's position: